-With Brett Kavanaugh, Trump Misses the Chance to Have a Woman Do His Dirty Work
+With Brett Kavanaugh, Trump Passes Up Chance to Have a Woman Do His Dirty Work

 But in the end Trump couldn’t do it, and went with Brett Kavanaugh instead.
 Perhaps because he wanted to stick the knife in deeper, save Barrett up as a bitter one-fingered salute to feminists should he get a chance to replace Ginsburg.
 But my guess is that it’s precisely because he knew on some level that Barrett might have become her own star, her grim power far exceeding his own, stretching miserably over generations.
 He couldn’t have that.

 Trump needed this moment to be the affirmation of what he ultimately values more than even a compliant white woman: himself, and grand, stupid displays of his own power.
 So he staged his reality show, made a beauty pageant build-up for a prime time showcase of what is in this instance his truly immense and punishing might: the ability to reshape this nation’s future, to enact harm on millions.
 Not just by banning abortion, though yes, that’s what’s likely to happen.
-But also, by tripping the wire that will lead to restrictions on contraception, the grave rolling back of voting and collective bargaining rights, of gay marriage, of Affirmative Action, of immigration and environmental protections; the shrinking of individuals’ rights in exchange for the expansion of corporate freedoms.
+But also, by tripping the wire that will lead to restrictions on contraception, the grave rolling back of voting and collective bargaining rights, of gay marriage, of affirmative action, of immigration and environmental protections; the shrinking of individuals’ rights in exchange for the expansion of corporate freedoms.

-This is the power that the electoral college afforded Donald Trump and tonight he got to put it on display, a big-boy demonstration of his tiny-fisted potency.
+This is the power that the Electoral College afforded Donald Trump and tonight he got to put it on display, a big-boy demonstration of his tiny-fisted potency.

 And so when the moment came to pick the person who’d be the symbolic embodiment of his grotesque legacy, Trump couldn’t do anything but select someone in whom he could see his own ruddy-faced reflection.
 (And who, not for nothing, has an extensive paper trail exhibiting his dedication to not indicting a sitting president, and works therefore to protect and bolster Trump’s grip on power.)